 It’s an old debate.
 What’s more important, nature or nurture?
-Clearly, they both play a role in our development, but scientists have discovered that nurture affects nature in some fascinating ways most people have never heard of.
+They both play a role in our development, but scientists have discovered that nurture affects nature in some fascinating ways most people have never heard of.

 For example, the DNA in your cells was pretty much fixed on the day you were conceived.
 You were born with it.
 It is what it is.